Red Sea–Dead Sea Water Conveyance: Gulf of Aqaba coral reefs

-Damage to the coral reefs of the Gulf of Aqaba, due to water pumping.
+There is a risk of damage to the coral reefs of the Gulf of Aqaba, due to water pumping.
 The coral reefs have so far resisted bleaching despite climate change, but the conveyance could upset this balance.

-The report of, Thetis SpA, the Interuniversity Institute For Marine Sciences In Eilat, Marine Science Station University of Jordan and Yarmouk University, Aqaba and Israel Oceanographic and Limnological Research institute, states:
+The report of Thetis SpA, the Interuniversity Institute For Marine Sciences in Eilat, Marine Science Station University of Jordan and Yarmouk University, Aqaba and Israel Oceanographic and Limnological Research institute, states: